OGMelodii/Meebo/README.md

-## THIS BOT IS BEING MADE IN NODE.JS INSTEAD OF PYTHON!!!
+## THIS BOT IS BEING MADE IN PYTHON INSTEAD OF NODE.JS!!!

 ## Introducing the "What Did You Expect?"
 Bot or The "MEE6" Destroyer